baetyl/baetyl/doc/us-en/tutorials/Message-transfer-among-devices-with-hub-module.md

 Once the connection to OpenEdge for the above three clients with Local Hub Module is established, as the configuration of the above three clients, **client2** and **client3** will respectively get the message from **client1** published to the topic `t` to Local Hub Module.

 In particular, **client1**, **client2**, and **client3** can be combined into one client, and the new client will have the permission to publish messages to the topic `t`, with permissions to subscribe messages to the topic `t` and `t/topic`.
-Here, using MQTTBOX as the new client, click the `Add subscriber` button to add the topic `t` and `t/topic` to subscribe.
+Here, using MQTTBOX as the new client, click the `Add subscriber` button to subscribe the topic `t` and `t/topic`.
 More detailed contents are as shown below.

 ![The configuration of MQTTBOX about message transfer test among devices](../../images/tutorials/trans/mqttbox-tcp-trans-sub-config.png)

 As shown above, it can be found that after establishing a connection with OpenEdge depend on the Local Hub Module by TCP connection mode, the MQTTBOX successfully subscribes the topic `t` and `t/topic`, and then clicks the `Publish` button to publish message(`This message is From openedge.`) to the topic `t`, you will find this message is received by MQTTBOX with the subscribed topics `t` and `t/topic`.
 More detailed contents are as below.

 ![MQTTBOX received message successfully](../../images/tutorials/trans/mqttbox-tcp-trans-message-success.png)

-In summary, the message transfering test among devices is over.